Amal Jadou: Education

 Amal Jadou received her primary and secondary education in UNRWA schools.
 She has a Bachelor of Arts from Bethlehem University, where her studies focused on English as a language and literature.
-She studied her Master's Degree at Birzeit University and wrote her thesis on "Histories of occupation: comparing processes and outcomes in the cases of the Cherokee and the Palestinian Nations".
-Then, she joined the Fletcher School of Law and Diplomacy for her Ph.D.
+She studied her master's degree at Birzeit University and wrote her thesis on "Histories of occupation: comparing processes and outcomes in the cases of the Cherokee and the Palestinian Nations".
+Then, she joined the Fletcher School of Law and Diplomacy for her PhD.
 Her dissertation was on “ 'Regime Analysis': An Alternative to Traditional Explanations of the Failure of the Israeli-Palestinian Peace Process (1993-2000)".
 She is a Doctor of Arts, International Relations and Affairs.
 She also took part in a program of the Harvard Law School focusing on mediation and negotiations as a graduate fellow.
 She speaks Arabic, English and Hebrew.

 Career

-She began her career by working for the Palestinian Authority in 2005.
-In 2009, she joined the Palestinian Mission in Washington, D.C. as a senior advisor.
-She later became deputy ambassador in Washington, D.C..
-In 2012, she started working as an assistant to the Foreign Minister for European Affairs and in 2019, she became the first Palestinian woman to be appointed undersecretary at the Palestinian Ministry of Foreign Affairs and Expatriates.
+She began her career working for the Palestinian Authority in 2005.
+In 2009, she joined the Palestinian Mission in Washington, D.C. as a senior advisor, later becoming deputy ambassador.
+In 2012, she started working as an assistant to the foreign minister for European affairs and in 2019, she became the first Palestinian woman to be appointed undersecretary at the Palestinian Ministry of Foreign Affairs and Expatriates.

-Since October 10, 2024, she has been the Palestinian Ambassador to Belgium, Luxembourg and the European Union.
-The King of Belgium accepted her credentials in November 2024, during his first meeting with a Palestinian diplomat in his country.
+Since October 10, 2024, she has been the Palestinian ambassador to Belgium, Luxembourg and the European Union.
+The king of Belgium accepted her credentials in November 2024, during his first meeting with a Palestinian diplomat in his country.
 She also met with Josep Borell, High Representative for Foreign Affairs and Security Policy for the European Union, to present her credentials as a member of the General Delegation of Palestine to the European Union.

 Awards

-She received the “Lady Star of the Night” Medal from an Italian President Sergio Mattarella in July 2018 for her work in consolidating Palestinian-Italian bilateral relations.
+She received the “Lady Star of the Night” Medal from an Italian president Sergio Mattarella in July 2018 for her work in consolidating Palestinian-Italian bilateral relations.